Benwagrez/aws-web-in-3-flavors/README.md

 Terraform Module:
 module.vm_website_deployment

+### Free-tier Eligible
-To make this deployment entirely free-tier eligible, disable logging on the Application Load Balancer and empty the S3 bucket after the deployment is complete.
+To make this deployment free-tier eligible, disable logging on the Application Load Balancer and empty the S3 bucket after the deployment is complete.
+The EC2 instance and application load balancer will be covered under free-tier.
 > **_NOTE:_**  free-tier for EC2 application load balancers and EC2 instances is only available for the first 12 months of the account opening

 ## Scripts